codelearncreate/toolkit/src/collections/guides/begining-and-ending-a-collaborative-session.md

 description: "Creating a structured routine and explaining what participants can expect helps children with disabilities feel more at ease and builds a sense of predictability. "
-metaImage: /assets/uploads/screenshot-2024-03-26-at-9.17.19-am.png
+metaImage: /assets/uploads/20230831_113301.jpg
-metaImageAlt: "A facilitator is introducing the workshop activities to a group of students. "
+metaImageAlt: "Visual schedule on the board with three items: 1.
+Choice of activity.
+2. I need a break.
+3. Rest"
 overviewSection: A structured routine, especially through circle times at the start and end, provides predictability for children with disabilities in workshops.
 Facilitators introduce themselves, outline plans, and seek feedback